Lone Worker Risks: How to Protect Your People

 Here’s a breakdown of key actions that will help structure your program:

-- Invest in Communication Tools: Some emergency communication providers, such as AlertMedia, offer a lone worker safety tool that equips workers with a visible and audible deterrent and direct connection to law enforcement.
+Invest in communication tools: Some emergency communication providers, such as AlertMedia, offer an employee safety monitoring solution that equips workers with a visible and audible deterrent and direct connection to law enforcement.

 Organizations can’t be expected to intuitively know how to build out a comprehensive program.
 Check out AlertMedia’s guide to creating a lone worker safety program that management can turn to for guidance.

 Once you’ve designed your program, it’s important to check in with your people to ensure it’s working for them.
 If they feel their employer is going the extra mile to ensure their safety, lone workers will feel less stressed and be less inclined to seek new employment.

 Shielding your people from unnecessary risk has multiple benefits across your entire organization.
 The more your workers feel protected, the better they’ll perform on the job.
 Studies have shown that organizations committed to a culture of safety see lower staff turnover and a boost in morale.

 Consider the social worker’s story we’ve been discussing: Due to her injuries and subsequent PTSD as a result of the trauma she endured, she ended up having to switch careers.

 An employer’s duty of care to their employees is both a legal and moral responsibility.
 In addition, investing in your lone worker’s peace of mind sends a clear message: workplace safety is a top priority for your organization.

 While there are numerous risks lone workers face, there are precautions organizations can take to ensure their people’s safety.